Membership Policies & Code of Conduct

 Children in the YMCA

 Please use the table below for information on when a child who is not participating in a program supervised by Y staff must be supervised by an adult or may use the facility unsupervised if they have a consent form signed by a parent or guardian.
+Our parental consent form can be found by clicking here.

 |Facility Area||Unsupervised Ages with Signed Consent Form||Supervised Ages|